laanwj/adlmidi/README.md

   hand the DX7's FM synthesis uses six operators which is more than OPL3's four.

 * [music-synthesizer-for-android](https://code.google.com/p/music-synthesizer-for-android/)
-  Another Yamaha DX7 emulator, this time for Android
+  A different Yamaha DX7 emulator, mostly aimed at Android and based on a different codebase than Hexter.

+* [Dexed](https://github.com/asb2m10/dexed) Cross-platform FM plugin synth, based on music-synthesizer-for-android.

 * [LMMS](http://lmms.sourceforge.net/) has an OPL2 emulating synthesizer
   plug-in (Opulenz).
 It does not come with any predefined instruments, but has a nice